 - The velocity of new information flow and data processing

-- Variety of data structures – besides classical organized data formats (databases, forms…) more and more data come in the unstructured form of free text, social media messages.
-The challenge is how to extract meaningful information out of them.
+- Variety of data structures – besides classical organized data formats (databases, forms…) more and more data come in the unstructured form of free text, and social media messages.
+The challenge is how to extract meaningful information from them.

-- Veracity meaning various levels of data uncertainty and information reliability.
+- Veracity means various levels of data uncertainty and information reliability.
 Especially in the era of fake news and various unofficial data sources, this is an important issue

-3. Presenting relations between Big Data, Cloud, SaaS Areas
+3. Presenting relations between Big Data, Cloud, and SaaS Areas

-Another topic you can present visually are relations among concepts such as “Cloud Applications”, “Software as a Service” and Big Data.
+Another topic you can present visually is relations among concepts such as “Cloud Applications”, “Software as a Service” and Big Data.

 If you want to show they are closely related, you can use such a diagram: